practicalli/sustainable-life/milk/hemp-seed.md

 ## Preparation

-Measure out xxx amount of hemp seeds per litre of water.
+Measure out quarter of a cup of hemp seeds per litre of water.

 Rinse the hemp seeds to remove any dust from packaging.